What's the Best Stovetop Espresso Maker? My Moka Pot Review

 If you're not a fan of aluminum and want something with more strength and weight to it, this is a fully stainless Moka-style espresso pot.
 It's big enough to produce a good amount of coffee in a single go, and it's well-built inside and out.

 You'll see that the basic workings are pretty much the same, with a lower water chamber, filter in the middle, attached lid and upper pot.
 The whole thing has a mirror finish, and that finish is built to be heat-resistant and easy to clean.

 It also avoids a problem that cheaper models seem to suffer from: it doesn't drip and scald while you pour, and the handle doesn't seem to become untouchably hot afterwards.
-Its gasket seals perfectly, and the whole product is very elegant with fine finish.
+Its gasket seals perfectly, and the whole product is very elegant with a fine finish.
 It's perfectly at home in a modern kitchen.

 Here's an indication of how incredibly durable and well-made this good little stovetop espresso maker is: it includes a 25-year warranty!
 Where else do you see that?

 The downside?
 It's pricey, costing almost four times more than the standard Bialetti.
 But considering how refined it is, and how long it should last, that's a drop in the coffee cup if you ask me.